HarkjinDev/Security/Reverse/HackMe/Level20/readme.md

 AAAA 4f 4212ecc0 4207a750 41414141
 ```

-4f means 79 in decimal, it seeams that I could exploit iu fourth.
+4f means 79 in decimal, it seeams that I could exploit in fourth.

 ```
 [level20@ftz level20]$ gdb tmp/attackme